artemRa/hello-docker-bot/README.md

 # Telegram Bot with SQLite Logging

 This project is a Telegram bot that logs user actions to an SQLite database and returns the number of interactions.
-The main goal of this project is to test how Docker works using a Telegram bot example with a separate SQLite database from `data`-folder and environment variable from `.env`.
+The main goal of this project is to test how Docker works using a Telegram bot example with a separate SQLite database from `data` and environment variable from `.env`.

 ## Docker Setup